h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 ~~~~

 # Acknowledgments

-In hindsight, the decision to retain MD5 for historic RADIUS/TLS was likely wrong.
-It was an easy decision to make in the short term, but it has caused ongoing problems which this document addresses.

 Thanks to Bernard Aboba, Karri Huhtanen, Heikki Vatiainen, Alexander Clouter, Michael Richardson, Hannes Tschofenig, Matthew Newton, and Josh Howlett for reviews and feedback.